-Course placements are completed in reverse order (12th grade, 11th grade, 10th grade, and then 9th grade) to ensure that students graduating first have the most time to complete any remaining graduation requirements.
-As such, this is how elective placements are also completed.
+Since schedules are completed in reverse order (12th grade, 11th grade, 10th grade, and then 9th grade) to ensure that students graduating first have the most time to complete any remaining graduation requirements, this sometimes also means that underclassmen have less available options for electives as well.

 Dual Enrollment Integration in Schedules

 Dual Enrollment course applications for Summer and Fall courses occur in April.
 Since CMIT operates on an A-Day/B-Day schedule, students are not permitted to take Dual Enrollment courses during the school day.
 Students who register for day-time Dual Enrollment courses will have to drop those courses if and when their CMIT schedules do not accommodate a Dual Enrollment course.